A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Applications to Various Problems

+\paragraph{Current results.} SON achieves linear-in-$d$ runtime and working memory when the sketched dimension $d' \ll d$.
+The value of $d'$ typically depends on the problem's intrinsic dimensionality, such as the number of non-zero eigenvalues in the Hessian-related matrix.
 However, SON demands additional assumptions.
 Its domain $\XX_t$ must be an intersection of two parallel half-spaces, onto which Mahalanobis projections admit closed-form with $O(d^2)$ time.
-For bounded convex domains in OXO, SON loses its computational advantage and reverts to the high computational cost of ONS.
+Under the standard OXO setting (\cref{asm:bounded-domain,asm:bounded-gradient,asm:exp-concave}), SON loses its computational advantage and reverts to the high computational cost of ONS.
 The domain restriction further imposes a stronger assumption on loss functions.
-Under \cref{asm:bounded-domain,asm:bounded-gradient,asm:exp-concave}, the curvature parameter $\gamma_0 = \frac{1}{2} \min \lbrace \frac{1}{DG}, \alpha \rbrace$ in \cref{lem:exp-concave} collapses to zero for the unbounded intersection-of-parallel-half-spaces domain, reducing exp-concavity to convexity.
-Consequently, SON assumes an explicit quadratic property analogous to \cref{lem:exp-concave}, rather than the standard \cref{asm:exp-concave}.
-We list these additional assumptions as follows.
+The curvature parameter $\gamma_0 = \frac{1}{2} \min \{\frac{1}{DG}, \alpha\}$ in \cref{lem:exp-concave} collapses to zero for the unbounded intersection-of-parallel-half-spaces domain, reducing exp-concavity to convexity.
+Consequently, SON assumes an explicit quadratic property mirroring \cref{lem:exp-concave}, rather than the standard \cref{asm:exp-concave}.

-\begin{itemize} \item \textbf{Additional assumption on domains.} For any $t \in [T]$, the domain at the $t$-th round is the intersection of two parallel half-spaces, i.e.,